earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 Hello World
 ```

 See how it doesn't complain that the `$TEST` variable is not set?
 You can change that.
-Setting the `set -u` command initially, you’re telling bash that you want it to fail if a variable is not set.
+Setting the `set -u` (short form of `set -o nounset`) command initially, you’re telling bash that you want it to fail if a variable is not set.

 **Script:**